 Email (firstname.lastname@example.org) is the best way to reach me.
 You can also follow me on twitter.

 Most of my code can be found in Github.
-You'll find all of my papers on Google Scholar.
+You'll find all of my papers on ArXiv and Google Scholar.

 I enjoy contributing code to open source projects.
 Here are the ones I am most proud of: